 In a world of immediate gratification, where self-esteem is measured in Instagram Likes and Twitter retweets, who has time to eat right and go to the gym?
-Wellness is hard, but 1AND1 Life might have the right formula for success.
+Wellness is hard, but 1AND1 Life might have the right formula for Health and Wellness success.
 The platform simplifies healthy purchasing decisions.
 But, can it do more?
 The CEO and President, Corey L. Lewis and TDrew (Thomas Drew), give us their vision for combining tech, and wellbeing in this exclusive interview.

 1) What inspired the creation of 1AND1 Life?